Svetlana Kuznetsova

+Svetlana Aleksandrovna Kuznetsova (born 27 June 1985) is a Russian former professional tennis player.
+She was ranked as high as world No. 2 in singles and No. 3 in doubles by the WTA.
+During her career, Kuznetsova won 18 singles and 16 doubles titles, including two singles majors at the 2004 US Open and 2009 French Open, and two doubles majors at the 2005 and 2012 Australian Opens.

-Kuznetsova moved to Spain at the age of seven to attend the Sanchez-Casal Academy.
-In 2001, she first took part in a WTA Tour tournament, the Madrid Open, and a year later won her first WTA Tour title at the Nordea Nordic Light Open in Helsinki, Finland.
-Her first appearance at a major was at the 2002 Australian Open, and her first major title came at the 2004 US Open over countrywoman Elena Dementieva, making her the third Russian woman to win a major title (after Anastasia Myskina and Maria Sharapova earlier that year).
+Kuznetsova first took part in a WTA Tour event in 2001.
+Her first major title came at the 2004 US Open over compatriot Elena Dementieva, making her the third Russian woman to win a major.
 Kuznetsova's second major singles title was the 2009 French Open, defeating compatriot Dinara Safina in the final.
-At the 2006 French Open and the 2007 US Open singles tournaments she was the runner-up, both times to Justine Henin.
-As a result, Kuznetsova obtained a career-high WTA ranking of world No. 2, holding that position for 24 weeks in 2007 and 2008.
-After the 2010 season, Kuznetsova lost her top 10 position and dropped down to a year-end ranking of 72 in 2012, until recovering gradually through 2016, when she reentered the top ten and reached the semifinals of the WTA Finals, her best result in that tournament.
+At the 2006 French Open and the 2007 US Open singles tournaments she was the runner-up, both times to Justine Henin, raising her to a career-high singles ranking of world No. 2.
+After 2010, Kuznetsova's results declined, but slowly recovered through 2016, when she re-entered the top ten and reached the semifinals of the WTA Finals.
+She retired from the sport in 2021.

-Apart from singles tournaments, Kuznetsova was also successful in doubles.
-She won her first five WTA doubles titles with Arantxa Sánchez Vicario.
-After a series of disappointing results with her she paired with Martina Navratilova, Elena Likhovtseva, Alicia Molik, and Amélie Mauresmo.
-Pairing with Likhovtseva, she climbed to No. 3 in doubles in 2004, holding that position for eight weeks, her career-high.
-She won the Australian Open twice in doubles, in 2005 alongside Molik and in 2012 partnering Vera Zvonareva.
-Kuznetsova also played various mixed doubles events, most prominently in 2003, but never went beyond the quarterfinals.
-She won a total of 18 WTA singles and 16 doubles titles.
+Kuznetsova was also successful in doubles.
+She won her first five career doubles titles with Arantxa Sánchez Vicario.
+Partnering Elena Likhovtseva, she climbed to No. 3 in doubles in 2004.
+She won the Australian Open twice in doubles, in 2005 alongside Alicia Molik and in 2012 partnering Vera Zvonareva.

 Early life

-Svetlana Aleksandrovna Kuznetsova was born in Leningrad.
+Kuznetsova was born in Leningrad.
 Her father, Aleksandr Kuznetsov, coached five Olympic and world cycling champions.
 Kuznetsova's mother, Galina Tsareva, is a six-time world champion and holder of 20 world records in cycling, and her brother, Nikolay Kuznetsov, was a silver medalist at the 1996 Summer Olympics in Atlanta and coach of the Russian cycling team Lokomotiv.
 Kuznetsova never showed interest in cycling, but rather tennis.
 She liked watching tennis from an early age, preferring men's over women's tennis.
 "I had posters in my room of MaliVai Washington, Marcelo Ríos, and (Yevgeny) Kafelnikov.
 It's very weird but this is who I liked.
 Later I was a big fan of (Marat) Safin.", she said.
 Kuznetsova began to play tennis at the age of seven, and moved to Spain six years later to receive better training and coaching.
 While there, she became fluent in Spanish.